njhdunn/guppy_job_submitter/README.md

   - Set 9: 131 files (23.25 GB)
 To submit all jobs, run the command 'sh submit.sh'
 ```

+You can also force this script to split the work into nsets jobs, determined by the `--nsets' flag or automatically by the script.

+### Portability Notes

 This script was written with the default queues on Mesabi in mind.
 If you are using this script elsewhere, you may wish to change the processing efficiency or the target runtime of your jobs.
 The arguments `--pergb` and `--walltime` provide the ability to set these parameters for your jobs.
 These values should be based on benchmarking a small basecalling job to determine the performance under the desired environment